vikstrous/game-of-life/README.md

 **TODO (Viktor) :**

- - socket all the other things - profiles, etc.
+ - never use alerts because they can cause the socket.io session to time out!
  - replay games
  - make rematch games their own thing
+ - better management of rematch games
  - smoother layout
- - better management of rematch games
  - facebook connect
+ - challenge a friend on facebook
  - time limit to make a move
- - challenge a friend on facebook
  - anonymous users
  - tournaments
  - Use Stripe for micropayments?